nylas/nylas-ruby/README.md

 ### Sinatra App

-A small example of a Sintra app is included in the `examples/sinatra` directory.
+A small example of a Sinatra app is included in the `examples/sinatra` directory.
 You can check-out the `README.md` in the sinatra folder to learn more about the example

 ```
 cd examples/sinatra